aspiwack/peppermint-prover/README.md

   linear functions.
     - Without dependent elimination most of the properties of dependent type I'm interested in for reasoning disappear
+- is polarised (that is values have positive types and computations have negative types), with explicit shifts.
+Like call-by-push-value, variables only have positive types.
+    - It seems to solve many problems related to linear dependent elimination, especially in presence of duality.
+    - On the other hand it makes it less obvious how to have judgemental computations.
+It's part of the exploration goals to try and pin this down.
 - has anonymous least and largest fixed point construction for types (respectively, anonymous recursive terms).
     - It certainly comes with its own set of problems (mostly